LeThanhDat-IT/CNPM-Project/README.md

-How to run the project ?
+How to run the project?
-1. Download the project and extract it
+1. Download the project and unzip
-2. Download WampServer, run the server then type "localhost" on google or something
+2. Download WampServer, run the server, then type "localhost" on Google or something
-3. Sign in by username = "root", password = "" and create the database
+3. Log in with username = "root", password = "" and create a database
 4. Add the database in the folder to WampServer
-5. Add the folder into C:\wamp64\www
+5. Add the folder to C:\wamp64\www
 6. Then type localhost/folder_name

-*Note: Check your database name in Wamp and in file connect.php (database names must be the same)
+*Note: Check your database name in Wamp and in the connect.php file (the database name should be the same)